back to top

 Many third-party lenders have certain prerequisites when it comes to lending.
 Many need a personal warranty.
 And some may even place a lien on business assets to make sure the loan can be repaid.

-Unsecured loans allow you to get a loan without having any kind of prerequisites which is definitely a good thing.
+Unsecured loans allow you to get a loan without having any kind of prerequisites which is a good thing.
 Many companies may not have what is needed for a secured loan or having a lien placed on their assets may not be an option.

 Cons: